 - for non-DAPS bearer: RLC re-establishment and PDCP data recovery (for AM DRB) triggered by explicit L2 indicators.

-- for DAPS bearer: establishment of RLC for target PCell, reconfiguration of PDCP to add the ciphering function and the integrity protection function of the target PCell;
+- for DAPS bearer: establishment of RLC for target cell group, reconfiguration of PDCP to add the ciphering function and the integrity protection function of the target cell group;

-- for SRB: establishment of RLC and PDCP for the target PCell.
+- for SRB: establishment of RLC and PDCP for the target cell group.

 In (NG)EN-DC and NR-DC, SRB3 can be used for measurement configuration and reporting, for UE assistance (re-)configuration and reporting for power savings, to (re-)configure MAC, RLC, physical layer and RLF timers and constants of the SCG configuration, and to reconfigure PDCP for DRBs associated with the S-KgNB or SRB3, and to reconfigure SDAP for DRBs associated with S-KgNB in NGEN-DC and NR-DC, and to add/modify/release conditional PSCell change configuration, provided that the (re-)configuration does not require any MN involvement.
 In (NG)EN-DC and NR-DC, only measConfig, radioBearerConfig, conditionalReconfiguration, otherConfig and/or secondaryCellGroup are included in RRCReconfiguration received via SRB3.